zeditor01/cdc_examples/C013_LDAP.md

 Communication between Management Console and Access Server is encrypted using server-authenticated TLS.

-TLS Encryption is covered in TLS Encryption is covered in [14.
+TLS Encryption is covered with worked examples in [14.
 CDC Security - TLS Encryption.](C014_TLS.md) .

 <br><hr>

 <h2 id="#2.0">2.
-Configuring Authentication and Authorisation</h2>
+Configuring Authentication and Authorisation without an LDAP Server</h2>

-This sections provides worked example of the three configuration options for authentication using a separate Access Server.
-Should you wish to deploy an embedded Access Server, the principles in the examples below should be enough to see you right.
+This section covers the simplest model for Authentication and Authorisation for CDC Administration Users: Just use the Management Console and the Access Server components without an LDAP Server, and use the native authentication and authorisation functions provided by CDC.

 <b>Important Note:</b> These three options are mutually exclusive for an installation of the access server.
 You must decide which option you want to use, and choose the appropriate option at installation time.